Colonoscopy Doctor NYC | Colonoscopy Doctor Upper East Side

 Getting a colonoscopy reduces the chance of developing colon cancer by removing polyps, or growths, that can become cancerous.
 Polyps grow in the colon like warts; sometimes their cells change and become cancerous.
 Removing the polyps during a colonoscopy can prevent colon cancer from developing.

 Our colonoscopy center on Upper East Side is using the latest high-definition colonoscope.
-It gives Dr. Khodadadian, colonoscopy specialist, a much better look at unusual growth such as polyps and adenomas that may be miss using the standard equipment.
+It gives our doctors, colonoscopy specialists, a much better look at unusual growth such as polyps and adenomas that may be miss using the standard equipment.

 A Colonoscopy may be performed by the NYC Doctor for the following reasons: